 That’s a question every American can truthfully answer without one bit of guilt or shame.
 This country and this community were founded by capitalist who spotted an opportunity, put the wheels in motion and carried the proceeds from their labor to the bank.

-That opportunity comes once again to Clarksdale this weekend with Juke Joint Festival.
+That opportunity comes once again to Clarksdale this weekend with the 2022 Juke Joint Festival.

-This town saw an estimated 8,000 people show up two years ago.
+This town saw an estimated 8,000 people show up three years ago.
 Clarksdale almost doubled in size in one day.
-And these people packed downtown despite a driving rain.

-COVID-19 prompted event organizers to cancel last year’s event and it was a major blow to our entertainment community, hospitality industry and retail in general.
+COVID-19 prompted event organizers to cancel the 2020 event and it was a major blow to our entertainment community, hospitality industry and retail in general.

-We hope you take the opportunity to welcome each and every one of these people back to town this week.
+We hope you take the opportunity to welcome each and every one of our Juke Joint Festival-goers back to town this week.

 These are people who came to Clarksdale to get a pick up a T-shirt, pop into a juke joint and soak up Clarksdale culture.
 We have to believe that many bought gasoline, shopped at local grocery stores, popped in our retail stores and after a busy day sat down to eat at a local restaurant.

 On a grander scheme, they may have seen a car they want to buy or a house they would love to call home.
-Maybe they fell in love with Clarksdale and are pondering bringing a business here?
+Maybe they fell in love with Clarksdale and are pondering bringing a business to our town?

-The Juke Joint will bring thousands of those dollars and thousands of tourist to Clarksdale this weekend.
+The Juke Joint will bring thousands of those dollars and thousands of tourists to Clarksdale this weekend.

 Our motels will be full Friday and Saturday night.
 We hope our churches will be full Sunday.